Learn-NEAR/NCD.L2.sample--lottery/README.md

 <a href="https://www.loom.com/share/835719fe8e2e45c4a2970ed435f62a56" target="_blank">Video demo UI walkthrough</a>

 You can use this app with contract ids which were deployed by creators of this repo,  or you can use it with your own deployed  contractId.
-If you are using not yours contractId some functions of the lottery contract will not work because  they are setted to work  only  if owner called this  functions.
+If you are using not yours contractId some functions of the lottery contract will not work because  they are set to work  only  if owner called this  functions.

 Example of such  function: